-All olives begin life green.
+All olives start out green.
 From there they grow to a golden, yellowish hue, then reddish purple to almost black.
-In general, greener, less ripe- olives produce powerful olive oil, with higher antioxidant and polyphenol content and a stronger, more peppery taste.
-Olives harvested when ripe will instead produce a milder, fruity tasting oil.
-Ripe olives also produce a higher yield than unripe olives and can be picked using mechanical harvesters which lowers the cost of production.
+In general, greener, less ripe olives produce powerful olive oil, with higher antioxidant and polyphenol content and a stronger, more peppery taste.
+Olives harvested when ripe will produce a milder, fruity tasting oil.
+Ripe olives also produce a higher yield than unripe olives and can be more easily picked using mechanical harvesters which lowers the cost of production.
 Olive oil producers use their expertise to determine the right time to harvest their olives - balancing fruitiness and high yields with low acidity and peppery flavor.

 What about black olives?

-Black olives are typically sold in cans.
-These olives were not ripe when picked.
+In Europe, ripe purple olives are often called black olives.
+However, in North America, black olives usually refer to California olives sold in cans.
 These olives were cured using natural brine and lye solutions, and then treated with oxygen and an iron compound.
 This process causes the olives to oxidize, turning them black.
 While these olives are delicious, they aren't used in olive oil.
 They are made for eating, not to be turned into oil.